Healing Emotional Trauma

 Taking time to reflect and examining why we decide to do what we do enables us to lead to lead lives, determined by our conscious intentions rather than circumstances alone.
 Developing aq can greatly influence our success.
 Our personal situations and intelligence are factors as well.
 However, EQ can profoundly affect our choices by creating options we may not have otherwise imagined or considered to be possibilities.
 And now it’s on with the show.

-G’day everybody and welcome to another episode of the transatlantic podcast today I have awesome guests full of energy and vitality.
-With me I have JJ Flizanes.
-She is an empowerment strategist and the host of the fit to love podcast show.
-She is the director of invisible fitness and an Amazon best selling author of Book fit to love how to get physically, emotionally and spiritually fit to attract the love of your life and the author of Nack Absolute ABS retains for a fit and firm core she was named Best Personal Trainer in Los Angeles for 2007.
+G’day everybody and welcome to another episode of the Recovery After Stroke podcast today I have awesome guests full of energy and vitality.
+With me, I have JJ Flizanes.
+She is an empowerment strategist and the host of the Fit to Love podcast show.
+She is the director of invisible fitness and an Amazon best-selling author of the Book fit to Love how to get physically, emotionally and spiritually fit to Attract the Love of your life the author of Nack Absolute ABS retains a fit and firm core she was named Best Personal Trainer in Los Angeles for 2007.

-By elite traveler magazine.
-JJ vividly reminds us that the world that the word fitness is not just about the state on one’s physical body, but also the factors which determine a person’s overall well being.
-And that’s why I wanted to talk to JJ and for JJ the key components in all these areas are invisible are invisible balance, support structures of nutrition, emotional centeredness and help a favorite of journalists and the media for her depth of knowledge and a vibrant personality.
+By Elite Traveler magazine.
+JJ vividly reminds us that the world that the word fitness is not just about the state of one’s physical body, but also the factors that determine a person’s overall well-being.
+And that’s why I wanted to talk to JJ and for JJ the key components in all these areas are invisible balance, support structures of nutrition, emotional centeredness, and help a favorite of journalists and the media for her depth of knowledge and vibrant personality.

 JJ, a contributing expert for get active magazine has also been featured in many national magazines in the US not in Australia.
-Including shape fitness, Muscle and Fitness.
-Hers elegant bride and woman’s health as well as appeared on nbc cbs Fox 11 KTLA Hello, JJ.
+Including shape fitness, Muscle, and Fitness.
+Her elegant bride and woman’s health as well as appeared on NBC CBS Fox 11 KTLA Hello, JJ.

 Hi, Bill.
 Well not yet for Australia we can change that though.
 I’m hoping that Australia call me.

 I’m loving it.
 I’m loving it.
-We do have those magazines here as well fitness and muscle and the common so we understand where they are and where you sort of fit into the whole fitness world.
-I’m curious where you always a fitness freak?
+We do have those magazines here as well fitness and Muscle and the common so we understand where they are and where you sort of fit into the whole fitness world.
+I’m curious were you always a fitness freak?